 While working from home has its fair share of perks, more often than not, finding the time to whip up a meal during your lunch break is a challenge.
 Instead of scratching your head to decide on what to order, their no-frills dim sum menu makes it easy for you to narrow down selections and settle your meal in a jiffy.

 Apart from the usual dim sum items you’ll find across most restaurants, Yum Cha Express is well-known for its intricate bao designs that look too cute to eat.
-Rest assured that the Mushroom Truffle Bun (S$6.80) and Sakura Longevity Bun (S$18.40) are just a few of many that tastes as good as they look.
-Parents – the Little Twin Piglet Buns (S$4.80) make a great treat for your kids!
+Rest assured that the Mushroom Truffle Bun ($6.80 for 3 pcs) and Sakura Longevity Bun (from $18.40 for 8 pcs) are just a few of many that tastes as good as they look.

 8. Victor’s Kitchen